Frechmatz/cl-synthesizer/README.md

 *   :channel-count Number of channels.
 *   :filename The relative path of the file to be written.
 The filename will be concatenated with the base path as defined by the :home-directory property of the environment.
 *   :v-peak Optional peak voltage.
 The inputs of the module will be scaled to v-peak.
 If for example v-peak is set to 20.0 an incoming voltage of 5.0 results in a sample value (which is written into the wave file) of 5.0 / 20.0 -> 0.25 and an incoming voltage of -5.0 results in a sample value of -0.25.
 The default value is 5.0.
 Incoming voltages will be clipped according to v-peak.
+*   :sample-width Resolution of samples.
+One of :8Bit, :16Bit, :24Bit

 The module has the following inputs: